 Take full timed practice exams.
 On every scenario question, identify the Role/Framework/Lifecycle triad before reading the answer choices.
 This forces the operational translation habit the exam rewards.

-You do not pass by memorising the EU AI Act.
+The AIGP is not a test of how well you can read a law.
+It is a test of how well you can act as a lead strategist — someone who translates legal and ethical principles into operational governance decisions under time pressure.
+You do not pass by memorizing the EU AI Act.
 You pass by building the operational translation skill: identifying the Role, selecting the correct Framework, and applying the right control at the right Lifecycle stage.
 That triad is your compass.
-Every practice question you sit should sharpen it.
+Every practice question you sit should sharpen it, and every study session that doesn't reference it is a session spent on the wrong exam.